Workday/prism-python/README.md

 # Get help for the tables command.
 [ user@host]$ prism tables --help

-# Use the Workday Prism Analytics REST API
+# Use the Workday Prism Analytics REST API GET:/tables endpoint
-# GET:/tables endpoint to list Prism tables
-# you have access to.
+# to list Prism tables you have access to.
 [ user@host]$ prism tables get

-# Create a new Prism Table using the Workday
+# Create a new Prism Table using the Workday Prism Analytics
-# Prism Analytics REST API POST:/tables endpoint
+# REST API POST:/tables endpoint
 [ user@host]$ prism tables create my_new_table /path/to/schema.json

 # Upload data to the new table using the ID value - the default
 # table operation is "TruncateAndInsert"
 [ user@host]$ prism tables upload 83dd72bd7b911000ca2d790e719a0000 /path/to/file1.csv.gz

 # Upload mulitple CSV files to a Prism API table.
-Notice the -isName (-n)
+Notice the --isName (-n)
-# option tells the CLI to retrieve the table id.
+# option tells the CLI to lookup the table id.
 [ user@host]$ prism tables upload \
                  -operation Insert \
                  -isName my_new_table \